mlaursen/react-md/packages/transition/README.md

 <td><code>number</code></td>
 <td><code>200</code></td>
 <td>
-The duration for the entire leave animation.
-This should match up with the <code>$rmd-collapse-leave-transition-time</code>
+The duration for the entire leave animation in milliseconds.
+This should normally stay at the default value of <code>200ms</code>, but can be updated to be any value if you feel there should be a longer animation time based on content size.
-Sass variable, however, this can be updated so that customizable transition times can be applied based on content size.
-You will just need to also update the style to include the <code>transitionDuration</code> of whatever value you want.
 <br /><br />
 </td>
 </tr>